Djhranicky/ConcertTracker-SE-Project/docs/Sprint3.md

   - should display the correct number of recent activities
   - should display the bucket list section
 - Authentication Service
+  - should return true if /validate return 200 message
-  - should be created
+  - should return false if /validate returns 401
-  - should send a POST to /register endpoint in backend
   - should handle existing user register error
   - should send a POST to /login endpoint in backend
   - should handle existing user login error
-  - should delete session from localStorage
+  - should delete cookie
+  - should be created
-  - should return true if session exists in localStorage
+  - should send a POST to /register endpoint in backend
-  - should return false if session does not exist in localStorage
 - Pop Concerts Service
   - should be created
   - should return an observable of tours
   - should return an observable of the correct type
+- ConcertComponent
+  - should create
+- SearchComponent
+  - should create
+- ArtistComponent
+  - should create
+- PostService
+  - should return an observable of posts
+  - should return an observable of the correct type
+  - should be created
+- PostComponent
+  - should create
+  - should toggle isLiked affect post like count
+- ConcertService
+  - should be created
+- DashboardComponent
+  - should create
+- UserService
+  - should convert concert card to post format
+  - should return user posts
+  - should return user profile
+  - should return favorite concerts
+  - should be created
+- TimeAgoPipe
+create an instance

 #### Cypress E2E Tests
 - Login Page